Banca Ifis Logo 40

 • Complexity: it is important not to be predictable, so avoid using your name or surname, date of birth, or names of people that are closely related to you, especially if they use social media.

-• Compound characters: for your password, you should use more than 8 characters, including letters (upper and lower case), numbers and special characters (e.g. *, &, #, %).
+• Compound characters: for your password, you should use more than 8 characters, including letters (upper and lower case), and numbers.
 A password will be stronger if random characters are used.

 • Diversification: use a different password for each website.
 In fact, the risk of an attacker finding out your login credentials and gaining access to all your profiles will significantly increase if you use a single password for all your activities.
 Additionally, make sure you change your passwords frequently.